ddev/ddev.com/src/content/blog/2023-review.md

 * 2023 DDEV Releases and features:
   * [So many releases!](https://github.com/ddev/ddev/releases)
-* Features:
+* New features:
   * DDEV Add-ons: `ddev get --list` now shows 20 official add-ons (15 last year).
 And `ddev get --list --all` shows another 70 unofficial add-ons incubating or serving special interests (13 last year).
+Improved `ddev get --installed` and `ddev get --remove` and `ddev get --version` options.
+  * Mutagen enabled by default on macOS and Windows
+  * Traefik router enabled by default, with full configuration options.
   * We kept up-to-date with so many upstream changes, including PHP and database versions.
-  * TODO: List some features
+  * Platform.sh "Upsun" hosting integration
+  * Acquia integration no longer requires editing the `acquia.yaml` file.
+  * Amazee Lagoon hosting integration
+  * DBeaver database browser support
+  * `ddev_version_constraint` ability to require specific version
+  * Experimental Python/Django4 support
+  * Hundreds of incremental improvements, docs improvements, and bugfixes.
 * All of DDEV's repositories and identity were changed to lose the "drud" name.
 * The Localdev Foundation was renamed to [DDEV Foundation](https://ddev.com/foundation), with Platform.sh generously licensing the DDEV trademark.
 * The DDEV Foundation applied for US 501(c)(3) nonprofit status, which means it will not have to pay taxes and that US contributions to it can be tax-deductible.